nazunalika/linux-guide-and-hints/source/el/nat.rst

 ^^^^^^^^^^

 .. meta::
-       :description: How to setup and configure a router and/or a simple NAT service in CentOS
+       :description: How to setup and configure a router and/or a simple NAT service in Rocky Linux

-This page goes over setting up a router or a simple NAT service for CentOS.
+This page goes over setting up a router or a simple NAT service for Rocky Linux.

 .. contents::